opnfv/doctor/requirements/02-use_cases.rst

 Fault management using ACT-STBY configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In :num:`Figure #figure1`, a system-wide view of relevant functional blocks is presented.
+In :numref:`figure1`, a system-wide view of relevant functional blocks is presented.
 OpenStack is considered as the VIM implementation (aka Controller) which has interfaces with the NFVI and the Consumers.
 The VNF implementation is represented as different virtual resources marked by different colors.
 Consumers